department-of-veterans-affairs/vets-api-clients/samples/oauth_node/README.md

 # Node Sample Application

-This application demonstrates how to get up and running with our OAuth system using the steps required for authentication and authorization.
+This application demonstrates the steps toward authentication and authorization for our OAuth system.

 ## Configuration